We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 One of the most common ways to grab a taxi is to get a taxi right on the street.
 Especially it is popular in tourist areas.

-By the way, you may have a lot of fun by grabbing a limo taxi.
-This is a hilarious feature of Ayia Napa area, and a very convenient way to travel for families or large companies, because it has quite a lot of room inside.
+This is a hilarious feature of Ayia Napa area and a very convenient way to travel for families or large companies, because it has quite a lot of room inside.

 Is There Uber In Cyprus?